Inca architecture

-Wall of the Coricancha temple, at Cuzco, the capital city of the Inca Empire.
+Ashlar masonry wall of the Coricancha temple, at Cuzco, the capital city of the Inca Empire.

 Inca architecture is the most significant pre-Columbian architecture in South America.
 The Incas inherited an architectural legacy from Tiwanaku, founded in the 2nd century B.C.E. in present-day Bolivia.
 A core characteristic of the architectural style was to use the topography and existing materials of the land as part of the design.
 The capital of the Inca empire, Cuzco, still contains many fine examples of Inca architecture, although many walls of Inca masonry have been incorporated into Spanish Colonial structures.
-The famous royal estate of Machu Picchu (Machu Pikchu) is a surviving example of Inca architecture.
+The famous royal estate of Machu Picchu is a surviving example of Inca architecture.
 Other significant sites include Sacsayhuamán and Ollantaytambo.
 The Incas also developed an extensive road system spanning most of the western length of the continent and placed their distinctive architecture along the way, thereby visually asserting their imperial rule along the frontier.

 Characteristics

 Inca buildings were made out of fieldstones or semi-worked stone blocks and dirt set in mortar; adobe walls were also quite common, usually laid over stone foundations.
-The material used in the Inca buildings depended on the region, for instance, in the coast they used large rectangular adobe blocks while in the Andes they used local stones.
+The material used in the Inca buildings depended on the region, for instance, in the coast they typically used rectangular adobe blocks, while in the Andes they more commonly used local stones.

 The most common shape in Inca architecture was the rectangular building without any internal walls and roofed with wooden beams and thatch, usually made from ichu.
 There were several variations of this basic design, including gabled roofs, rooms with one or two of the long sides opened and rooms that shared a long wall.
 Rectangular buildings were used for quite different functions in almost all Inca buildings, from humble houses to palaces and temples.
-Even so, there are some examples of curved walls on Inca buildings, mostly in regions outside the central area of Peru.
-Two-storeyed buildings were infrequent; when they were built the second floor was accessed from the outside via a stairway or high terrain rather than from the first floor.
+Even so, there are some examples of curved walls on Inca buildings, such as at Coricancha, Ingapirca, and Machu Picchu's Temple of the Sun.
+Two-storied buildings were infrequent; when they were built the second floor was accessed from the outside via a stairway or high terrain rather than from the first floor.
 Wall apertures, including doors, niches and windows, usually had a trapezoidal shape; they could be fitted with double or triple jambs as a form of ornamentation.
-Other kinds of decoration were scarce; some walls were painted or adorned with metal plaques, in rare cases walls were sculpted with small animals or geometric patterns.
+Other kinds of decoration were scarce; some walls were painted or adorned with metal plaques, in rare cases walls were sculpted with small animals or geometric patterns, such as the chakana.